Financy Women's Index

 Lastest Results

-What do the latest results tell us about economic equality?
+What do the latest results tell us about financial gender equality?

 Key Results